Redmar-van-den-Berg/exonviz/README.md

 ![Figure of ATXN1 exons](examples/ATXN1.svg)

 ### PLP1
-Include the non coding regions and increase the hight and distance between the exons:
+Include the non coding regions and increase the height and distance between the exons:

 `exonviz "NM_000533.5" --non-coding --height 100 --gap 50 > PLP1.svg`